Iraqi migrants caught in border crisis in Belarus fly home

 But Poland also has been criticized by human rights groups and others for pushing migrants back into Belarus and not allowing them to apply for asylum.

 Tuesday’s border skirmishes injured 12 of the border forces.
-Warsaw accused Belarusian forces of instigating the conflict, while the government in Minsk denounced Poland’s “violent actions.”
+Warsaw accused Belarus of instigating the conflict, while the government in Minsk denounced Poland’s “violent actions.”

 Lukashenko has rejected accusations of engineering the crisis and said his government has deported about 5,000 illegal migrants from Belarus this fall.

-In May, however, he had railed against the EU sanctions imposed on his country for its harsh crackdown on internal dissent and said it would no longer stop migrants, telling the bloc: “Now you will catch them and eat them yourself.”
+In May, however, he had railed against EU sanctions imposed for his harsh crackdown on internal dissent and said it would no longer stop migrants, telling the bloc: “Now you will catch them and eat them yourself.”

 On Thursday, Lukashenko’s ally Russian President Vladimir Putin also slammed the EU.